cloud-gov/cg-site/_docs/ops/broker-credentials.md

 excessive for the SSP, so this is page is referenced in 10.1, under the "Secrets" heading. -->

-This page is primarily for auditors who need to understand how the cloud.gov brokers, and related components, handle credentials so that they aren't stored or transmitted in the clear.
+This page is primarily for auditors who need to understand how the Cloud.gov brokers, and related components, handle credentials so that they aren't stored or transmitted in the clear.
 All calls between entities are made over HTTPS, unless otherwise specified.
-The cloud.gov brokers follow the [Open Server Broker API standards](https://www.openservicebrokerapi.org/), as specified in the [Cloud Foundry Service Broker interface](https://docs.cloudfoundry.org/services/api.html).
+The Cloud.gov brokers follow the [Open Server Broker API standards](https://www.openservicebrokerapi.org/), as specified in the [Cloud Foundry Service Broker interface](https://docs.cloudfoundry.org/services/api.html).

 This is specific to the operation of the [AWS Server Broker](https://github.com/cloud-gov/aws-broker).
 Other brokers will document their handling with their source code, as follows: